 This unit aims to develop students’ clinical skills when working in a healthcare context whether residential or domiciliary.
 The unit covers key areas in care provision from identifying acute and chronic conditions, identifying skin and tissue problems, taking blood samples, treating and dressing lesions and wounds.
 At all times students will need to understand the importance of their professional working practices in adhering to standards, guidelines, procedures and working with individuals in a compassionate and caring manner.

-Unit 6: Legislation and Ethics (2 credits)
+Module 6: Legislation and Ethics (2 ECTS)

 This unit introduces students to the fundamental moral principles, ethical issues in health care and how these are reflected in legislation.
 In parallel the unit focuses on the existing legislative framework for healthcare and emerging policies in this area.
 The unit explores the underlying principles and nature of moral responsibility (ethics), analyse and review notions of autonomy, duty, justice, truth, rights and equality and last but not least, it seeks to effectively manage the relationship between the personal and professional judgments.

 Module 7: Health and Safety in Care (2 ECTS)